The soil beneath our feet is rich with millions of bacteria – some harmful, some good.

 Safety studies have examined strains of B. indicus, B. subtilis, B.coagulans and B. licheniformis with no adverse effects aside from a handful of case studies of opportunistic infections.

-These few cases of infections appear strain-specific and are commonly related to surgical introduction or specimen contamination (with dirt).
+These few cases of infections appear strain-specific and are commonly related to a surgical introduction or specimen contamination (with dirt).
 It is worth noting that opportunism is not an exclusive concern of Bacillus as many non-Bacillus organisms (that are otherwise considered non-pathogenic) can become opportunistic in surgical procedures & immune-compromised individuals as well (10; 32).

 As you and I live in very sanitized living conditions, we are likely deficient in soil based organisms.
 I personally supplement with them & frequently recommend them to clients.